mupraj10/gif-app/Me.md

 - I would want to
   - add test specs
-  - make the calendar more responsive
+  - make the calendar more responsive (use css grid, flexbox)
-    - since I wrote out all the css it required more thinking of all the views
   - more styling to the calendar depending on the themes
   - add more themes or allow the user to type in their own theme